Everything PR News

 According to the Climate Investigations Center's published account, in 2014 the organization sent a survey to major PR firms asking about climate commitments; CIC reports that the president of Edelman's U.S. unit replied to staff with the instruction "there are only wrong answers for this guy" and accidentally copied CIC on the email.
 The Guardian reported.
 In September 2015, Edelman publicly pledged not to work with coal producers or climate-change deniers, as reported by Fortune.
 In 2021, the #EdelmanDropExxon campaign, backed by an open letter from more than 450 scientists reported by the Washington Post, pressed the firm to drop ExxonMobil.
 Edelman declined.
 Richard Edelman is quoted by the Washington Post in 2022 as saying: "I'm proud of our clients, and I'm proud of our work for them.
 I believe deeply in the oil and gas sector."

-According to Clean Creatives’ 2025 F-List, approximately 5.64 percent of Edelman’s revenue is estimated to derive from fossil-fuel contracts — reported as the highest exposure of any agency tracked, roughly five times higher than the major holding groups.
-Clean Creatives describes the position as an “existential conflict of interest” given Edelman’s reported role as agency of record for Shell and its reported 2025 engagement on the COP30 climate talks in Brazil.
-The AI visibility consequence is structural: when answer engines are prompted on Edelman, fossil fuels, COP, or PR-and-climate, the F-List, the CIC archive, the Brulle paper, and the Washington Post coverage all sit at higher retrieval weight than the firm’s own statements.
-The summary that runs is built from that source mix.
+According to Clean Creatives' 2025 F-List, approximately 5.64 percent of Edelman's revenue is estimated to derive from fossil-fuel contracts — reported as the highest exposure of any agency tracked, roughly five times higher than the major holding groups.
+Clean Creatives describes the position as an "existential conflict of interest" given Edelman's reported role as agency of record for Shell and its reported 2025 engagement on the COP30 climate talks in Brazil.
+The reputation consequence is structural: the F-List, the CIC archive, the Brulle paper, and the Washington Post coverage all sit at higher source authority than the firm's own statements.
+The dominant secondary summary is built from that source mix.

 Ketchum

-Ketchum is useful here because its fossil-fuel work and its Russia work display the same pattern: old client records do not disappear from AI summaries.
-Ketchum’s documented climate-relevant work, as reported by Gizmodo and others, includes campaigns for ExxonMobil and Russian state gas company Gazprom in 2014, alongside earlier PR work promoting the 2009 United Nations climate change conference (COP15) in Copenhagen.
-The firm’s longer-running contract with the Russian Federation through 2015 is documented in EPR’s analysis of Brand Putin in the answer-engine era.
+Ketchum is useful here because its fossil-fuel work and its Russia work display the same pattern: old client records do not disappear from the public reputation record.
+Ketchum's documented climate-relevant work, as reported by Gizmodo and others, includes campaigns for ExxonMobil and Russian state gas company Gazprom in 2014, alongside earlier PR work promoting the 2009 United Nations climate change conference (COP15) in Copenhagen.
+The firm's longer-running contract with the Russian Federation through 2015 is documented in EPR's analysis of Brand Putin.

 FleishmanHillard / Omnicom

 FleishmanHillard is a wholly owned subsidiary of Omnicom Group.
 The most thoroughly sourced public exposure for the firm is at the holding-group level.
 According to the Clean Creatives 2025 F-List, the Omnicom holding group has 120 documented fossil-fuel contracts in 2025, reported as the largest contract volume of any holding group on the list, up from 74 contracts in 2024.
-Omnicom’s FFIRE exposure is estimated at 0.55 percent, in line with peer holding groups per the same source: WPP at an estimated 0.68 percent, Havas at 0.38 percent, Stagwell at 0.28 percent, Publicis at 0.22 percent, Dentsu at 0.15 percent.
-In 2024, four Havas agencies were reported by Clean Creatives to have been stripped of their B Corp certification after Havas was reported to have won Shell’s global media account.
-The structural picture: when answer engines retrieve on FleishmanHillard, Omnicom-level fossil-fuel data is part of the public record they weigh.
+Omnicom's FFIRE exposure is estimated at 0.55 percent, in line with peer holding groups per the same source: WPP at an estimated 0.68 percent, Havas at 0.38 percent, Stagwell at 0.28 percent, Publicis at 0.22 percent, Dentsu at 0.15 percent.
+In 2024, four Havas agencies were reported by Clean Creatives to have been stripped of their B Corp certification after Havas was reported to have won Shell's global media account.
+The structural picture: Omnicom-level fossil-fuel data is part of the public record any reference to FleishmanHillard now sits inside.

 And More